- Posted by Sven on May 31, 2021

 The ACM Conference on Human Factors in Computing Systems (CHI) series of academic conferences is generally considered the most prestigious in the field of human-computer interaction.
 It is hosted by ACM SIGCHI, the Special Interest Group on Computer-Human Interaction.
 CHI has been held annually since 1982 and attracts thousands of international attendees.

-Paulo and Sven presented the Case Study on 10th May 2021, and you can see a recording of Paulo below and on the conference entry here.
+Paulo and Sven presented the Case Study on 10th May 2021: you can see a recording of Paulo below, and the conference programme page is online here.

 If you'd like to read the full case study, it's available for download here.